Synth and Swagger - Full Moon on Monday - Halloween and New Wave

 Duran Duran - Night Boat

 Believe it or not, Duran Duran could go dark, as shown in tracks like Careless Memories.
-But in the ‘80s, they rarely veered into spooky territory.
+But otherwise in the '80s, they rarely veered into spooky territory.
 Night Boat from their debut album is an eerie exception.
 LeBon and the gang are “waiting for the night boat”, and LeBon’s vocals have an anxiety and urgency that suggests they want it to come soon so they can leave the scary environment.
 And to further this point, the ominous instrumental intro is well over a minute long, leaving us waiting.
-Though not as well-known as Rio or New Moon on Monday, Duran Duran made a video for Night Boat.
+Though not as well-known as RioRio or New Moon on Monday, Duran Duran made a video for Night Boat.
 Much different than those, Night Boat is charmingly low-budget (Blair Witch Project came to my mind).
 In this video, Duran Duran nervously waits at a dock for this night boat.
 Unfortunately it comes too late, and they’re attacked by a monster.
-Recently they remade Night Boat in their Halloween-themed Danse Macabre (which by the way is a solid covers/remake album that washes the bad taste of Thank You out of your mouth).
+Recently they remade Night Boat in their Halloween-themed album Danse Macabre (which by the way has solid covers and remakes that wash the bad taste of Thank You out of your mouth).

 The Cure - Lullaby